Blood: Forensic and archaeological

 Blood residue can help forensic investigators identify weapons, reconstruct a criminal action, and link suspects to the crime.
 Through bloodstain pattern analysis, forensic information can also be gained from the spatial distribution of bloodstains.

 Blood residue analysis is also a technique used in archeology.

 Artistic

 Blood is one of the body fluids that has been used in art.
 In particular, the performances of Viennese Actionist Hermann Nitsch, Istvan Kantor, Franko B, Lennie Lee, Ron Athey, Yang Zhichao, Lucas Abela and Kira O'Reilly, along with the photography of Andres Serrano, have incorporated blood as a prominent visual element.
 Marc Quinn has made sculptures using frozen blood, including a cast of his own head made using his own blood.

 Genealogical

-The term blood is used in genealogical circles to refer to one's ancestry, origins, and ethnic background as in the word bloodline.
+The term bloodline is used in genealogy to refer to one's ancestry, origins, and ethnic background.
 Other terms where blood is used in a family history sense are blue-blood, royal blood, mixed-blood and blood relative.